 Due to the nature of this seminar, students will be graded on a credit/no credit basis.
-Assignments of grades will be based on satisfactory performance in each of the following areas: a) commitment to the work of the course; b) performance at the practicum site including effectiveness, ethical functioning, and demonstrated professionalism; and c) consistent attendance and participation in class.
-To receive credit, students must demonstrate satisfactory performance in all three areas.
+Earning a grade of "credit" will be based on satisfactory performance in each of the following areas: a) commitment to the work of the course; b) performance at the practicum site including effectiveness, ethical functioning, and demonstrated professionalism; c) submitting monthly journal entries about class assignments and practicum experiences; and d) consistent attendance and participation in class.
+To receive credit, students must demonstrate satisfactory performance in all four areas.